keboola/developers-docs/extend/component/tutorial/index.md

 ![Screenshot -- Travis Build Detail](/extend/component/tutorial/travis-build-2.png)

 If the deployment passes without errors, the component will become available in KBC.
-You can verify that in the component details in the Developer Portal:
+You can verify that in the component details (action Edit) in the Developer Portal:

 {: .image-popup}
 ![Screenshot -- Component Deployed](/extend/component/tutorial/component-deployed.png)